-You may be able to take this credit and reduce your tax if by the end of 2009:
+You may be able to take this credit and reduce your tax if by the end of 2010:

-- You were age 65 or older - You were under age 65, you retired on permanent and total disability, and you received taxable disability income.
+• You were age 65 or older or • You were under age 65, you retired on permanent and total disability, and you received taxable disability income.

 But you must also meet other tests.
-See page R-1.
+See page R-1 of the instructions.

-credit for you.
-See page R-1.
+In most cases, the IRS can figure the credit for you.
+See page R-1 of the instructions.

-ox for Your Filing Status and Age 01 1 If your filing status is: And by the end of 2009: Check on ily o ne box: Single, Head of household, or 1 You were 65 or older 1 Qualifying widow(er) 2 You were under 65 and you retired on permanent and total disability 2 3 Both spouses were 65 or older 3 4 Both spouses were under 65, but only one spouse retired on permatotal disability 4 Married filing jointly 5 Both spouses were under 65, and both retired on permanent disability 5 \Box 6 One spouse was 65 or older, and the other spouse was under 65 are on permanent and total disability 6 7 One spouse was 65 or older, and the other spouse was under 65 retired on permanent and total disability and not 7 Married filing 8 You were 65 or older and you lived apart from your spouse for all of 2009 .
-8 separately 9 You were under 65, you retired on permanent and total disability, lived apart from your spouse for all of 2009 and you 9 Did you check Yes ── Skip Part II and complete Part III on the back. box 1, 3, 7, or 8? - No - → Complete Parts II and III.
-Part II Statement of Permanent and Total Disability (Complete only if you checked box 2, 4, 5, 6. or 9 abo ve.)
-If: 1 You filed a physic cian's statement for this disability for 1983 or an earlier year, or you rears after 1983 and your physician signed line B on the statement, and filed or go nued disabled condition, you were unable to engage in any substantial sbox \square If you checked t his box, you do not have to get another statement for 2009.
-If you did not ch the statement fo eck this box, have your physician complete the statement on page R-4.
-Yr your records. ou must k сеер
+Part ICheck the BeIf your filing status is: ox for Your Filing Status and Age And by the end of 2010: Check only c one box: Single, Head of household, or 1 You were 65 or older 1 Qualifying widow(er) 2 You were under 65 and you retired on permanent and total disability 2 3 Both spouses were 65 or older 3 Married filing jointly 4 Both spouses were under 65, but only one spouse retired on permanent an total disability d 4 5 Both spouses were under 65, and both retired on permanent and tot disability al 5 $\square$ 6 One spouse was 65 or older, and the other spouse was under 65 and retire on permanent and total disability ed 6 7 One spouse was 65 or older, and the other spouse was under 65 and no retired on permanent and total disability ot 7 Married filing separately ${f 8}$ You were 65 or older and you lived apart from your spouse for all of 2010 .
+8 9 You were under 65, you retired on permanent and total disability, and you lived apart from your spouse for all of 2010 9 Did you check ─ Yes ─ > Skip Part II and complete Part III on the back. box 1, 3, 7, or 8? - No - → Complete Parts II and III.
+Part II Statement of Permanent and Total Disability (Complete only if you checked box 2, 4, 5, 6, or 9 ab ove.) cian's statement for this disability for 1983 or an earlier year, or you filed or /ears after 1983 and your physician signed line B on the statement, and got a William

+• If you checked this box, you do not have to get another statement for 2010.

+• If you did not check this box, have your physician complete the statement on page R-4 of the instructions.
+You must keep the statement for your records.

-For Paperwork Reduction Act Notice, see Form 1040A or 1040 instructions.
+For Paperwork Reduction Act Notice, see your tax return instructions.